Skip to main content

 Text-Only Mode

 By default, SendText automatically suppresses TTS when no voice session is active.
-To explicitly control this:
+To explicitly control this, pass a second bool argument:

 // Force text-only (no TTS audio generated)